raosuhas/managedapps-intro/README.md

 ```
 The Deploy-AzureResourceGroup.ps1 is same as used in the azure-quickstart-templates along with a few additions to enable smooth deployment of the templates provided here.

-### Deploy To Azure
-In addition each template file also has an option to deploy to azure in the Readme.md file present at the the root of the folder

 # Getting Started